microsoft/ivy/doc/install.md

 #### Python 2.7

 Get it from [here](https://www.python.org/downloads) or as part of your Linux distribution.
+On Ubuntu, do this:

+    sudo apt-get install python

 You should make sure to get the `pip` utility.
-This is standard on versions from 2.7.9.
+This is standard on python versions from 2.7.9.
+If `which pip` doesn't produce any result, do this:

+    sudo apt-get install python-pip

 You can install IVy in a python virtual environment if you don't want to pollute your local python setup.
 If you want to use a virtual